ISO 27001 Certification - Everything You Need To Know

 It involves various stages, including the gap analysis, implementation of controls, and the external audit.

-The timeline can vary depending on the readiness of your organization and the availability of resources.
+The timeline can vary depending on the readiness of your organisation and the availability of resources.

 Conclusion